remexre/ableC-skeleton/src/README.md

-This extension does not include library source files, but if it did they would be placed here.
+This extension includes the source files for the shared library.